osbuild/guides/osbuild-composer/src/developer-guide/releasing.md

 We use packit (see `.packit.yml` in the osbuild or osbuild-composer repository respectively or the [official packit documentation][packit-dev]) to automatically push new releases directly to [Fedora's dist-git][fedora-distgit].

-Then our fedora-bot takes over and performs the remaining steps:
+Then our [fedora-bot][fedora-bot] takes over and performs the remaining steps:

 1. Get a kerberos ticket by running `kinit $USER@FEDORAPROJECT.ORG`
 2. Call `fedpkg build` to schedule Koji builds for each active Fedora release (or: dist-git branch)